icecold21/fm/README.md

 Technical requirements
 - Code to be hosted in this repository. -easy
+- we expect it to be Promise-based for API-related mocks.
+- Proper comments/docblocks required.
+- Bundle with webpack (rollup or any other tools).
+- Proper ESlint required. -- done setup, not ran.
 - Include instructions on running the code locally in a README.md file. - done
+- Use mock data for Folders and Documents.
+You may mock the data in a way you are comfortable with; Sample mock data shared at the bottom of this section. done
 - Use ES6 syntax. -done
-- Use mock data for Folders and Documents.
-You may mock the data in a way you are comfortable with; done
-- we expect it to be Promise-based for API-related mocks. -Sample mock data shared at the bottom of this section.
 - Include client-side input and form validation where applicable. -done
-- Bundle with webpack (rollup or any other tools).
 - Proper code structure required. -- done
-- Proper comments/docblocks required.
-- Proper ESlint required. -- done setup, not ran.